survivejs/webpack-book/manuscript/04_what_is_webpack.md

 With webpack, you can inject a hash to each bundle name (e.g., *app.d587bbd6.js*) to invalidate bundles on the client side as changes are made.
 Bundle-splitting allows the client to reload only a small part of the data in the ideal case.

-## Loaders and Plugins

-All these smaller features add up.
-Surprisingly, you can get many things done out of the box.
-If you are missing something, there are loaders and plugins available that allow you to go further.

-Understanding the difference between loaders and plugins is vital.
-Loaders operate on module level.
-You use them to transform modules from shape to another.
-A loader can also emit a new module.
-These options are explored in the *Extending with Loaders* chapter.

-Plugins operate on a higher level.
-Webpack itself has been implemented using a collection of plugins.
-Each plugin encapsulates a small amount of functionality.
-Plugins communicate together using hooks.
-They provide the most powerful means to extend webpack and can also be used in tandem with loaders.
-The *Extending with Plugins* chapter shows you how to write plugins yourself.

 ## Conclusion

 Webpack comes with a significant learning curve.
 However it’s a tool worth learning, given it saves so much time and effort over the long term.
 To get a better idea how it compares to other tools, check out [the official comparison](https://webpack.js.org/get-started/why-webpack/#comparison).